Dominique Ansel: Career

 In Paris, Ansel worked a year at Pâtisserie Peltier and nearly eight years at Fauchon.
-In 2006, he moved to the United States and served for six years as executive pastry chef at Daniel Boulud's Daniel, a two Michelin star French restaurant in New York City.
+In 2006, he moved to the United States and served for six years as executive pastry chef at Daniel Boulud's Daniel, a two-Michelin star French restaurant in New York City.
 In 2011, he opened Dominique Ansel Bakery in SoHo, Manhattan.

-Ansel's invention of the Cronut in 2013 became a widely publicized phenomenon, being named one of the best inventions of the year by Time magazine.
-In 2014, he unveiled another dessert creation, the Chocolate Chip Cookie Milk Shot, which is a warm chocolate chip cookie molded in the shape of a shot glass and filled with milk.
+Ansel's invention of the Cronut in 2013 was widely publicized, being named one of the best inventions of the year by Time.
+In 2014, he unveiled another creation, the Chocolate Chip Cookie Milk Shot, which is a warm chocolate chip cookie molded in the shape of a shot glass and filled with milk.

-He was named Best Pastry Chef in the U.S. by the James Beard Awards in 2014.
+He was named Best Pastry Chef in the U.S. by the James Beard Awards in 2014 and won a James Beard Award for his MasterClass.

 The World's 50 Best Restaurants awards named Ansel the World's Best Pastry Chef in 2017, at the age of 39.
 This made him the first pastry chef in America to be bestowed the honor.
 Other chefs to have won the award include Jordi Roca, Albert Adria, and Pierre Hermé.
+He is also the recipient of the Ordre Du Mérite Agricole, France’s second highest honor.

-In November 2017, he opened Dominique Ansel Bakery Los Angeles, at The Grove.
+In November 2017, he opened Dominique Ansel Bakery Los Angeles, at the Grove.
 The bakery and restaurant closed permanently in September 2020, following the forced restaurant closures during the COVID-19 pandemic.

 In 2019, he opened his first shop in Hong Kong, Dang Wen Li by Dominique Ansel.
-Spawned to 3 stores, Dang Wen Li closed down in 2024.
+Spawned to 3 stores, Dang Wen Li closed down in 2024 due to the effects of Covid-19.

 He opened Dominique Ansel Workshop, a croissant counter inside of his pastry kitchen, in Manhattan's Flatiron District in July 2021.

 On October 21, 2022, he opened Dominique Ansel Las Vegas at Caesars Palace.
-In May 2025, he launched Papa d’Amour in New York.
+In December 2024, he launched Dominique Ansel Marché at Paris Las Vegas.

+In May 2025, he opened Papa d'Amour, a bakery that pays homage to Asian bread culture.
+He was inspired by his children's dual heritage of being Taiwanese and French, as well as his many years of working and traveling abroad in Asia.
+Since its opening in 2025, he has created various beloved items, including a viral Butter Vanilla soft serve ice cream covered in a butter-shell.
+He also introduced a salt bread bagel with a fromage d'affinois spread.